-Note: If the Erase tool ♦ icon is not visible, press Shift-E or click and hold the Knife tool ₽ icon and choose Erase.
-See page 29 for more on the Knife tool
+Note: If the Erase tool ♦ icon is not visible, press Shift-E or click and hold the Knife tool (see p.
+29) ₽ icon and choose Erase.

 Select a node and press the Delete key to delete it.

 Alternatively, choose the Erase tool \spadesuit (shortcut E) and click a node to delete it.
 Glyphs will keep the path closed and will try to reconstruct the same path segment without the node: